meggha/MentalHealthNavigator/README.md

 Bash
 `cd my-app`
-Use code with caution.
-Learn more

 Install frontend dependencies:

 Navigate to the client directory within the project:

 Bash
 `cd client`
-Use code with caution.
-Learn more

 Install the required frontend dependencies by running:

 Bash
 `npm install`
-Use code with caution.
-Learn more

 Install backend dependencies:

 Navigate back to the project root directory:

 Bash
 `cd ..`
-Use code with caution.
-Learn more

 Go to the server directory:

 Bash
 `cd server`
-Use code with caution.
-Learn more

 Install the required backend dependencies by running:

 Bash